tjdaas/kappa-SPL2/README.md

 ## Future implementations:
 1. add optimization scheme on S22 to allow all combinations of \kappa's, spin scaling and mpac functionals.
-2. write docstrings for all of the functions.

 ## References:
 1. K. J. Daas, D.P.
 Kooi, N.M.
 Peters, E. Fabiano, F. Della Sala, P. Gori-Giorgi, S. Vuckovic, Regularized and scaled Opposite-spin Functionals in Møller-Plesset Adiabatic Connection: Higher Accuracy at a Lower Cost, Arxiv 2023 https://doi.org/10.48550/arXiv.2307.02715